Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Results

-On the other hand, Fig.\,\ref{CaseB}.(a) shows a completely different scenario of nucleation.
-Indeed, while $N_{WRZ}$ and $N_{BCT}$ were previously increasing at the same time and temperature, here, the unstable BCT emerges sooner than its stable WRZ counterpart.
-Fig.\,\ref{CaseB}.(b,c) confirm that the emerging crystal is indeed made of mostly BCT phase.
-Then, once the BCT is large enough, within its structure, one can observe a solid-solid transition where BCT turns into WRZ.
-In this case, the BCT structure becomes porous, with multiple embedded WRZ clusters and is not stable enough to continue persisting.
-It is remarkable that while the initial BCT structure is much larger than in the first scenario, it can not survive as long because of this porous growth of WRZ.
-As in the first scenario, we observe an other example of non-classical nucleation with a two-step mechanisms: (1) Metastable BCT crystals constitute the nucleation core and (2) The stable WRZ crystal only appears within large BCT crystals.
-An interesting feature of this second scenario is that we no longer observe growth of elongated WRZ grains since it originates from multiple embedded smaller clusters.
-The elongated grains that were previously observed should therefore be favored by the presence of BCT shells.
+In contrast, the second scenario, Fig.\,\ref{CaseAB} (bottom), shows quite a different nucleation path.
+Indeed, while $N_{WRZ}$ and $N_{BCT}$ increase quasi-simultaneously in the first scenario, here, the BCT phase emerges sooner than the WRZ one.
+Figs.\,\ref{CaseAB}.(f,g) clearly show that the emerging crystal is initially made of mostly BCT phase.
+Only once the BCT crystal is large enough, a solid-solid transition is observed with BCT turning locally into WRZ.
+As a consequence, the BCT structure becomes porous, with multiple embedded WRZ clusters and is not stable enough to continue persisting.
+It is remarkable that while the initial BCT structure is much larger than in the first scenario, it can not survive as long as in the previous scenario because of this growth of embedded WRZ grains.
+The second scenario of nucleation can be summarized as a two-step mechanisms: (1) Metastable BCT crystals constitute the nucleation core and (2) The stable WRZ crystal only appears within large BCT crystals.
+An interesting feature of this second scenario is that we no longer observe growth of elongated WRZ grains since WRZ phase originates from multiple embedded smaller clusters.
+The elongated grains should therefore be favored by the presence of BCT shells.